 All you have to do is create a group within Google; for instance, everyone working on a particular sales project.
 Then simply forward emails or share contacts without worrying about adding each member to a new thread.

-Social media integration is an absolute must-have in any sales arsenal.
+Social media is everywhere, all the time.
+Social media integration is a must-have in any sales arsenal.
 You can generate customer data by monitoring your company’s social media activity with web-based tools like Sprout Social.
-This tool gives you a better idea of who is using or, at least, talking about your services.
-It’s a great way to keep track of your list of Facebook friends and Twitter followers all in one place.

 What’s your favorite lead management tool?
 Did it make the list?
 Tell us about it below.